Dataverse as an Enterprise Integration Hub for Dynamics 365

 Limitations: Dataverse hub patterns work best for Dynamics 365-centric ecosystems.
 Multi-cloud or heavy third-party workloads may favor Azure middleware.
 Storage & throughput caps require planning; not suitable for real-time analytics without Synapse Link.

-Data currency: Reflects Dataverse & Dynamics 365 capabilities as of March 2026.
-Virtual table performance, Synapse Link availability, & licensing may evolve.
+Data currency: Reflects Dataverse & Dynamics 365 capabilities as of June 2026.
+Virtual table performance, Synapse Link/Fabric Link availability, & licensing may evolve; see the current Dynamics 365 Licensing Guide for up-to-date entitlements.

 Dataverse Hub vs. Azure Service Bus Hub